 - When the Lid is on, you can use your Solo Stove as a little table

 This accessory is good for piece of mind and safety at night and it’s reasonably priced.
 This is definitely worth getting.

-Shelter is the fancy term that Solo Stove uses for cover.
+Shelter (click to check price) is the fancy term that Solo Stove uses for cover.
 It will keep your fire pit “sheltered” from the elements.
 There’s not much more to say about it than that.
 If you plan on keeping your Solo Stove outside, this is essential.
 If you plan on moving it somewhere safe between uses, you can save a little money by skipping this.

-The Stand is a useful accessory because it will protect the surface under your Stove Stove from heat when you have a fire.
+The Stand (click to check price) is a useful accessory because it will protect the surface under your Stove Stove from heat when you have a fire.
 Plus, the name of it is an alliteration (queue the high school English test) and who doesn’t love that?

 This is an essential accessory unless you plan on just using your Solo Stove on dirt or camping.

-The Solo Stove has a cooking system that is a two piece design.
+The Solo Stove has a cooking system (click to check price) that is a two piece design.
 There’s a hub and then different cooking surfaces you can put on it.
 The 3 cooking surface options are below.

 - Griddle top

 - Grill top (pictured)

 These are by no means essential accessories for the Solo Stove, but they are fun to have to allow you to cook on it.